Atomic bombings of Hiroshima and Nagasaki: Korean survivors

 During the war, Japan brought as many as 670,000 Korean conscripts to Japan to work as forced labor.
 About 5,000–8,000 Koreans were killed in Hiroshima and 1,500–2,000 in Nagasaki.
 According to the South Korea Atomic Bomb Victims Association, about 70,000 Koreans were exposed to the bomb.
 By the end of 1945, some 40,000 (57.1%) had died.
 The overall rate was about 33.7%.

-According to a study by the Gyeonggi Welfare Foundation, some survivors were forced to clear rubble and recover bodies (which were all radioactive).
+According to a study by the Gyeonggi Welfare Foundation, some survivors were forced to clear rubble and recover bodies.
 Koreans without local ties remained in the city, exposed to the radioactive fallout and with limited access to medical care, while Japanese evacuees fled to relatives.
 Korean survivors had a difficult time fighting for the same recognition as hibakusha as afforded to all Japanese survivors, a situation which resulted in the denial of free health benefits to them in Japan.
 Most issues were eventually addressed in 2008 through lawsuits.